Wealth Planner

 • Step 2: Input the annual interest rate offered by your bank

-• Step 3: Select the tenure and compounding frequency
+• Step 4: Select the compounding or payout frequency

-• Step 4: View the maturity amount and total interest earned
+• Step 5: View maturity amount, periodic payout, total payout, and total interest

 4Types of Fixed Deposits